frankischilling/cupidex/README.md

 ./cupidfm
 ```

-This will start CupidFM.
+This will start cupidfm.
 Error logs will be saved in `log.txt`.

 ## File Structure